Ericyao7/getWeather/README.md

 # getWeather
-This is a weather forecast app programming in NodeJS
+This is a weather forecast app programming in MEAN